A model for horizontally restricted random square-tiled surfaces: Introduction

-The importance of studying STSs by their horizontal cylinder decomposition (or configuration) was highlighted in earlier work by Delecroix-Goujard-Zograf-Zorich \cite{DelGuoZogZor}.
-There the asymptotic (as genus grows) absolute and relative contribution of one-cylinder STSs to the volume of the ambient strata is computed using the fact that square-tiled surfaces of a fixed combinatorial configuration of horizontal cylinders equidistribute in the ambient strata.
+Studying STSs by restricting their horizontal cylinder configurations is not new and the importance of studying STSs in this way was highlighted in earlier work by Delecroix-Goujard-Zograf-Zorich \cite{DelGuoZogZor}.
+There the asymptotic (as genus grows) absolute and relative contribution of horizontally one-cylinder STSs to the volume of the ambient strata is computed using the fact that square-tiled surfaces of a fixed combinatorial configuration of horizontal cylinders equidistribute in the ambient strata.
+Moreover, in \cite{Zmi2} and \cite{ShresCounting}, STSs in genus two have been enumerated by their horizontal cylinder configurations (more precisely, their \emph{cylinder diagrams}).